lenijwp/COSTELLO/README.md

 ## Repo Structure
 1. `data` : It contains the dataset we used and the test suite we generated in our experiment.
-2. `Testing.py` : It contains the source codes of the validation stage in CRATE.
+2. `Testing.py` : It contains the source codes of the validation stage in COSTELLO.
 3. `Evaluation.py` : It contains the source codes about how to construct the ground truth and evalute the test results by such as precsions.
 4. `TrainDCs.py` : It contains the source codes about how to train 14 downstream  classifiers.
 5. `Fixing.py` : It contains the source codes of our fixing experiment.